 Your accommodation: Lakefront Lodge

-Stylish self contained motel units less than one minute walk from Te Anau Lakefront.
-Close to shops, cafes and restaurants.Driving distance and time (approximate) for this leg: 233 kms / 145 miles : 3.6 hours
+Stylish self-contained motel units less than a minute walk from Te Anau Lakefront.
+Enjoy a close walk to shops, cafes and restaurants.Driving distance and time (approximate) for this leg: 233 kms / 145 miles : 3.6 hours

 Larnach is New Zealand's only Castle, built in 1871 by politician and merchant, William Larnach, a man of great vision who helped shape New Zealand's early history.
 It was built for William's beloved first wife Eliza; it took 200 workmen three years to build the shell and a further twelve years were spent by master craftsmen to embellish the interior.
 The Castle is located high up on the Otago Peninsula and looks down on Dunedin city giving beautiful views.
-The gardens have an International Garden of Significance status and have a unique collection of antiques, including a unique nine piece Totara knot suite.
-The Ballroom cafe is a fantastic place to rest and reflect on all you have seen while enjoying a delicious range of refreshments.
-As with the entire castle, the ballroom had an interesting and varied history prior to its beautiful restoration, uses ranged from an asylum, antique sales room to the penning of sheep.
-In this self guided exploration of the castle and gardens, you are free to discover on your own.
+The gardens have an International Garden of Significance status and have a unique collection of antiques, including a unique nine-piece Totara knot suite.
+The Ballroom Cafe is a fantastic place to rest and reflect on all you have seen while enjoying a delicious range of refreshments.
+As with the entire castle, the ballroom had an interesting and varied history prior to its beautiful restoration, uses ranged from an asylum, and antique sales room to the penning of sheep.
+In this self-guided exploration of the castle and gardens, you are free to discover on your own.

 Your accommodation: Motel on York